PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

     }
 }
 ```

-In this example I do nothing else than returning the exact output from the decorated controller.
+In this example we do nothing more than returning the exact output from the decorated controller.
-However I could modify the input request or I could modify the output given by decorated controller before returning it.
+However we could modify the input request or the output given by decorated controller before returning it.
 Example:

 ```php
     public function indexAction(CmsPageCategoryFilters $categoryFilters, CmsPageFilters $cmsFilters, Request $request) {